LEndres-NetSPI/WaPen-toolbox/WaPen-Methodology/WaPen-methodology.md

 2) Scan all application pages that accept parameters with Burp (look for the `Params` checkmark)
 	- Scan `GET` requests
 	- Scanning `POSTS` is dangerous.
 Best not to do ever?
 Address this later
+	- Right click on hostname on sitemap --> `Actively scan this host` is **NOT** recommended
+3) Perform manual fuzzing against requests with parameters that seem interesting

 ## Launch a Scan